ENISA Vulnerability Reporting: The 24-Hour Clock Starts 11 September 2026

 - CRA notification to ENISA/CSIRT

-The ENISA SRP is designed to handle routing for both regimes where applicable.
+ENISA has indicated the SRP will handle routing for both regimes where applicable.
+This has not been confirmed in final guidance.

 ENISA Reporting Readiness Checklist